ossf/security-reviews/README.md

  * Read the [Review Template](template.md) for information on which sections can (and must) be included and suggestions for the level of detail expected.
  * Watch the [Video Introduction](#) (may not be uploaded yet) for more information and to learn more about what is expected in a security review.
- * Please see our [Wiki](https://github.com/ossf/security-reviews/wiki) for information on topics such as our [Disclosure Policy](https://github.com/ossf/security-reviews/wiki/Disclosure-Policy) and our [PR Review Process](https://github.com/ossf/security-reviews/wiki/PR-Review-Process).
+ * Please see the [Wiki](https://github.com/ossf/security-reviews/wiki) for information on topics such as the [Disclosure Policy](https://github.com/ossf/security-reviews/wiki/Disclosure-Policy) and the [PR Review Process](https://github.com/ossf/security-reviews/wiki/PR-Review-Process).

 ## Disclosure Policy